OpenLiberty/cloud-hosted-guides/guide-deploying-packinging-applications/README.md

 ## Well done

-Well done you have learned the basics of deploying and updating an application on an Open Liberty server.
+Well done you have learned the basics of packaging, deploying and updating an application on Open Liberty